informalsystems/themis-contract/README.md

 # Themis Contract 🖋

-**PROTOTYPE**: Note that Themis Contract is a prototype right now.
-All code on this branch is to be considered highly experimental.
-No semantic versioning will be used just yet: at present, a `v0.2.x` series is being prepared on this branch.
-Breaking changes can be released at any time.

 ## Overview

-Themis Contract is a prototype tool to help with legal contracting.
+Themis Contract is a command line-based tool to help with legal contracting.
 It currently aims to:

 1. Make contracting modular (in a decentralized way).
 2. Make contracting more programmatic (and eventually executable) than is